 (1) Authority.
-The Commission may issue a certificate of appropriateness for a proposed action under s.
+The Commission may issue a certificate of appropriateness for a proposed action for which a certificate is required under s.
 41.10(1) or 41.14(1).
 The Commission shall grant or deny a certificate of appropriateness according to this subchapter.
 The Commission may grant a certificate subject to reasonable terms and conditions specified by the Commission.